Kamaz-code/Saldua_Final_Project_Adv_Comprog/README.md

 ---

-III.
+# III.
 Details of the Chosen SDG and Its Integration

-Sustainable Development Goal (SDG) 4: Quality Education
+**Sustainable Development Goal (SDG) 4: Quality Education**

-  EduManga Hub aligns with SDG 4: Quality Education by leveraging the universal appeal of comics to promote literacy, creativity, and educational engagement.
+  EduManga Hub aligns with `SDG 4: Quality Education` by leveraging the universal appeal of comics to promote literacy, creativity, and educational engagement.
 The platform provides an accessible space for users to explore stories that can inspire learning, while its admin features ensure the quality and relevance of content.

 ---

-IV.
+# IV.
 Instructions for Running the Program

---- Prerequisites ---
+**Prerequisites**

 Ensure Python 3.7+ is installed on your system.